The TI-83 is a programmable graphing calculator.

 Number theorist Paul Erdős lived to be 83 years old.

 The number of permutations of the 10 distinct digits taken 9 at a time that are perfect squares.
 These range from 101242 = 102495376 to 303842 = 923187456.
 [Beiler]

-The cube of 83 (571787) is the smallest case of the concatenation of a pair of 3-digit primes.
+The largest of only two double-digit primes whose cube, (571787), is the concatenation of a pair of 3-digit primes.
 [Trotter]

 83 is the sum of the squares of the first three consecutive odd primes (32 + 52 + 72).
 [Gallardo]

 The exact number of Johnson Solids with no hexagonal faces.
 [Hartley]